 The CCG has a duty to demonstrate accountability to its key stakeholders.
 It achieved this by holding six Governing Body meetings in public which were all quorate, 12 in private and were all quorate and an Annual General Meeting held in public.

-Two Extraordinary Governing Body Meetings took place, which were quorate.
+Five Extraordinary Governing Body Meetings took place, three of which were quorate and the remaining two were not quorate as clinicians were excluded to manage potential conflicts of interest.

 Information about the committees